Salt Lake City

 Working in the Fleet Division, you will be a part of an internal service that maintains and repairs City vehicles, equipment, and machinery.
 These range from Police and Fire vehicles, snowplows and road construction equipment, to the loaner electric vehicles used by City employees.
 Applicants for roles in the Fleet Division can expect to directly provide or support the skilled mechanics or procurement processes that it takes to keep the City’s vehicles and equipment moving and operating safely.

-Expand to learn what it’s like working in Fleet by reviewing an employee testimonial and viewing an overview video
+Expand to view an employee testimonial and a division overview video

 Streets